Employment Issues

 supervisory negligence, workplace discrimination, and wrongful termination

-evaluation begins with a review and analysis of medical records,
+begins with a review and analysis of medical records, depositions and

 Accommodation Claims